 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-420 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-420 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-420 Manual.
+Further information on the features and operation of the 6D Mark II and E-420 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-420 Manual.